-In the summer of 2017 I began a series featuring the women of St. Louis music.
+In the summer of 2017 I began a new photographic series featuring the women of St. Louis music.
 As a creative in visual media, I have always been fascinated by those who write and perform music.
-The creation of music, the process of it and the inspiration behind it, has always seemed like an almost magical act to me.
-Like math and carburetor repair, how would one even know where to begin?
+The creation of music, the process and the inspiration behind it, has always seemed like an almost magical act to me.
+Like advanced math and carburetor repair, how would one even know where to begin?
 So I sat down with women from our thriving local music scene and talked to them about their processes.
-My intention was to work together to capture the themes and inspiration of their music in a visual format.
+My intention was to work together to capture the symbolism and inspiration of their music in a visual format.

-This process has been amazing for me.
-Sitting down with other women and asking what themes they're exploring in their art is always such an enlightening experience.
-As an introspective, introverted type I am so often lost in my own creative process and projects that I forget to take time to connect to the women around me who are going through very similar experiences in their lives.
-So many common themes emerged.
-Balance, energy, grief.
-Striving for goodness, for positivity and light when the darkness of the real work tries to drag you down.
+Sitting down with other women and asking them what themes they're exploring in their art is an incredibly enlightening experience.
+As an introspective, introverted type I am so often caught up in my own creative process and projects that I forget to take time to connect to the women around me who are going through very similar experiences in their lives.
+So many common themes emerged when I spoke to other women.
+Struggles with balance, emotion, loss.
+Striving for goodness, for hope and light when the darkness of the real world tries to drag you down.
 Almost every woman I spoke to was fighting against the despair brought on by our current political climate.
-All of them struggled with ways to be understood and to be heard.
-In the end we're all just trying to make some sense of the world, stay afloat and make our voices heard in whatever way feels right to us.
-And reminding myself of that has helped when I start to doubt the utility of art in a society that does not seem to value thought or expression.
+All of them struggled with ways to be heard and understood.

-I hope that this project can shine a little more light on some crazy-talented women in our city—I am glad I connected with these ladies, and hopefully brought a little more of their magic into view.
-Keep making things.
+I hope that this project can shine a little more light on some of the many, crazy-talented women in our city—I am glad I connected with these ladies, and hopefully brought a little more of their magic into view.